I Write For Things

 Yesterday, I almost said your name.

-But I bit my tongue and turned away.
+But I bit my tongue and swallowed the pain.

 You've changed,